 Noriega last stint in government was as assistant secretary of state for Western Hemisphere Affairs in the George W. Bush administration, a post he held during 2003-2005 (he had previously served as the Bush administration's ambassador to the Organization of American States).
 During his tenure at the Bush State Department, Noriega, who succeeded Iran-contra veteran Otto Reich at the post, proved an outspoken critic of Latin American and Caribbean political forces and governments that were opposed to U.S. influence, particularly in Venezuela and Cuba.
-On Venezuela and President Chávez, Noriega repeatedly spelled out a hard line, working to isolate the country from its neighbors.
+On Venezuela and late President Chávez, Noriega repeatedly spelled out a hard line, working to isolate the country from its neighbors.

 He told the Senate Foreign Relations Committee in early 2005: "Should the United States and Venezuela's neighbors ignore President Chávez's questionable affinity for democratic principles we could soon wind up with a poorer, less free, and hopeless Venezuela that seeks to export its failed model to other countries in the region."